JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 # PARSING AN EXPRESSION

-The string pointer `str_ptr` always points to the beginning of the item being parsed.
+The BASIC pointer `basic_ptr` always points to the beginning of the item being parsed.
 If a match is found, the Y register will contain the offset to the first byte after the matched item, which may be the beginning of the next item or the end of a line.